Skip to content

 Run a 5-server survival cluster on one boxPrexorCloud (single-node, dev profile)

-Operate 50–5000 Minecraft instances on bare metalPrexorCloud (production profile)
+Operate hundreds-to-thousands of Instances on bare metalPrexorCloud (production profile)

 Hand non-technical users a panel to spin up serversPterodactyl — different category (panel vs orchestrator)

-Orchestrate generic containers / VMsKubernetes / Nomad — PrexorCloud is Minecraft-specific
+Orchestrate generic containers or VMsKubernetes / Nomad — PrexorCloud is Minecraft-specific

 Sell hosting to end customersOut of scope; PrexorCloud is OSS infra, not a billing layer